OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

   });
 }

-//Helper method that uses Office's implementation of XMLHttpRequest in the new JavaScript runtime for custom functions
+//Helper method that uses Office's implementation of XMLHttpRequest in the JavaScript runtime for custom functions
 function sendWebRequest(thermometerID, data) {
     var xhttp = new XMLHttpRequest();
     xhttp.onreadystatechange = function() {